 How to create visual stories without an artist?

-The good news, these days there is a ton of free plug & play tools that allow you to fully customize professionally designed templates with your branded colors, graphic elements, your photos, and typeface – for any platform sizes.
+The good news, these days there is a ton of free plug & play tools that allow you to fully customize professionally designed templates with your branded colors, graphic elements, your photos/videos, and typeface – for any platform sizes.

 Obviously, there are many more niche tools out there, but it’s important to stay focused while occasionally experimenting with new tools – to keep your design capabilities fresh.

 Remember it’s never about the tool you use it’s about the power of your idea.